We’ve discussed the importance of driving outside traffic to your Amazon listing when we talked about using social media to build your brand.

 Ready to break down your data?
 For only a few steps on your end, Amazon Store Insights can start tracking for you.

-After launching an off-Amazon advertising campaign, such as a Facebook Ads prospecting campaign to reach your brand’s target audience, create a lookalike audience based on their email list, then log into Amazon Store Insights and set up a source tag to track the performance of this specific campaign.
+After launching an off-Amazon advertising campaign, such as a Facebook Ads prospecting campaign to reach your brand’s target audience.
+Create a lookalike audience based on their email list.
+Log into Amazon Store Insights and set up a source tag to track the performance of this specific campaign.

-The source tag is added to the Amazon Store’s URL, so that Amazon can attribute every visit and any resulting sales to that traffic source.
+The source tag is added to the Amazon Store’s URL.
+Amazon can attribute every visit and any resulting sales to that traffic source.